 DRY SEASON: Ho Chi Minh City’s dry season is from December to April.
-It’s considered the best time of the year to visit Saigon even though it’s also the warmest.
+It’s generally viewed as the best time of the year to visit Saigon.
 Vietnam is largely a Buddhist country but they do celebrate Christmas and New Year, making December to January a festive time to visit the city.

-Just be mindful of the Tet holiday (Vietnamese New Year) which happens sometime between the end of January and early February.
+When planning a trip to Vietnam, one thing to be mindful of is the Tet holiday (Vietnamese New Year) which happens sometime between the end of January and early February.
 Many establishments will be closed during that time and accommodations will be at their most expensive.

-BY PRIVATE TRANSFER: Private transfers are the easiest way to get to your hotel from the airport, though they won’t be the cheapest.
-You can probably arrange for one through your hotel, but if not, then you can book a private transfer through Klook.
+Private transfers are the easiest way to get to your hotel from the airport, but they aren’t the cheapest.
+You can probably arrange for one through your hotel, but if not, then you can book a private transfer through Bookaway.

-BY TAXI: A taxi from Tan Son Nhat to your hotel in District 1 should cost you between VND 150,000-170,000.
-I read that some taxis may try to rip you off so it’s best to go with the two most reliable companies – Mai Linh (white and green) and Vinasun (white).
-Ignore any other taxi companies and be sure to get metered taxis because fixed rates will be higher.
-To avoid the hassle, get a Grab instead.
-Not only are they more reliable, they’re cheaper too.
+I read that taxi scams are rampant in Saigon so it’s important to go only with the two most reliable companies – Mai Linh (white and green) and Vinasun (white) – which you can catch from the airport’s official taxi stand.
+Ignore any touts and be sure to get metered taxis because fixed rates will be higher.

 WHERE TO EXCHANGE CURRENCY